efficomp/Pathfinder/README.md

 ## Publications

 1. A. Ortega, J.J.
 Escobar, J. Ortega, J. González, A. Alcayde, J. Munilla and M. Damas.
 "Performance Study of Ant Colony Optimization for Feature Selection in EEG Classification".
-In: *Bioengineering and Biomedical Signal and Image Processing*.
-BIOMESIP 2021.
-Lecture Notes in Computer Science, vol 12940, pp 323-336,  Springer, Cham. doi: 10.1007/978-3-030-88163-4_28
+In: *Proceedings of the 1st International Conference on Bioengineering and Biomedical Signal and Image Processing*.
+BIOMESIP'2021.
+Gran Canaria, Spain: Springer, July 2021, pp. 323-336. doi: 10.1007/978-3-030-88163-4_28